Mistyttm/pihole-flake/Readme.md

 All configuration options can be found under the key `service.pihole`.
 The Pi-hole service can be enabled by setting `services.pihole.enable = true`.
-Full descriptions of the configuration options can be found the in the module.
+Full descriptions of the configuration options can be found in the module.
 Example configurations can be found in the `examples` folder.

+> **Note:** The module structure has been updated.
+See [MIGRATION.md](./MIGRATION.md) for migration guide from older versions.

-The module options are separate into two parts:
+The module options are separated into two parts:

-* **Host-specific options** which define how the Pi-hole container should be run on the host
+* **Container options** (`services.pihole.container`) which define how the Pi-hole container should be run on the host
-* **Pi-hole-specific options** which configure the Pi-hole service in the container
+* **Pi-hole application options** (directly under `services.pihole`) which configure the Pi-hole service in the container

-### Host-specific options
+### Container Options

-All host-specific options are contained in `services.pihole.hostConfig`.
+All container runtime options are contained in `services.pihole.container`.
-Among others the `hostConfig` contains the options for exposing the ports of Pi-hole's DNS, DHCP, and web UI components.
+Among others, the `container` section contains the options for exposing the ports of Pi-hole's DNS, DHCP, and web UI components.
-Remember if that if you run the service in a rootless container binding to privileged ports is by default not possible.
+Remember that if you run the service in a rootless container, binding to privileged ports is by default not possible.

 To handle this limitation you can either: